zfranczak/fetch-th/README.md

 A web application that helps users find their perfect dog companion by browsing through a comprehensive database of dog breeds.
 Users can filter their search based on breed and age, allowing them to discover dogs that match their preferences.
 Additionally, the application provides a favorites feature where users can save their preferred dogs for future reference.
 The matching algorithm assists users in finding the ideal dog based on their selected favorites.

+## Introduction

+Greetings,

+I'm Zachary Franczak, and crafting this project has been an absolute delight.
+I ensured that it not only fulfilled all general requirements but also surpassed expectations, focusing on a delightful, swift, and responsive design.
+Throughout its development, I utilized Vite as the development environment, employing technologies like React and TypeScript.
+Embracing the best development practices within my expertise, I strived for utmost clarity and cleanliness in the application.

+I am eagerly awaiting your feedback on the project.

 ## Hosted Demo

 [Doggie Dilemma Live Demo](https://stately-duckanoo-82a9e1.netlify.app/)